bemson/subetha/README.md

 }
 ```

+See the [Subetha Peer-Events module](https://github.com/bemson/subetha-client-pe) for more information.

-#### Defining an exchange
+#### Establishing an exchange

-SubEtha comes bundled with the Ad Hoc-Exchange plugin (or AX), for establishing stateful event logic.
+SubEtha comes bundled with the SubEtha Ad Hoc-Exchange module (or AX), for establishing stateful event logic.
 When you define an exchange, you're describing what events need to be passed back and forth with one peer, before executing logic.
 This could prove valuable in a peerless network, like SubEtha.

 Below demonstrates using AX to vet peers before responding to an event.